How to Delegate Without Losing Quality or Control

 If ANY answer is “No,” revise before submitting.

-This creates self-correction before work reaches you.
-Catches 70% of quality issues immediately.
+This creates self-correction before work reaches you and catches 70% of quality issues immediately.

 Before delegating with your new standards, verify: